Forensic and Criminal Psychology (10448.1)

 Special assessment requirements

-In order to pass this unit, Parts A and B of the mid-semester test, all three of the student discussion boards and the take home exam case study must be submitted for evaluation.
+In order to pass this unit, students must submit Parts 1 and 2 of the mid-Winter open book assessment, both of the Graded Discussion Boards, and the take home final assessment.
+All assessment have to be submitted for evaluation.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.